timcera/tstoolbox/README.rst

 Should be as easy as running ``easy_install tstoolbox`` or ``pip install tstoolbox`` at any command line.
-Not sure on Windows whether this will bring in scikits.timeseries, but as mentioned above, if you start with Python(x,y) then you won't have a problem.
+Not sure on Windows whether this will bring in pandas, but as mentioned above, if you start with Python(x,y) then you won't have a problem.

 The tstoolbox script is actually made up of two parts, 'tstoolbox.py' which